mateusctelles/TrolleyAndPendulum/README.md

 ### C++

+**Test Procedures**

+- Evaluation of system acceleration profile
+- Evaluation of Total Mechanical Energy (TME) differences
+- Evaluation of the trend of change of the Total Mechanical Energy variation by looking into the Moving Average of the (TME)

 Once implemented in C++, the results were analyzed via Excel spreadsheets, by importing the generated csv files.
 The accelerations were then compared to the Matlab results.

 A second step was to analyze the Total Mechanical Energy in the system.
 Since there is no friction, air resistance or damping, the total energy must be conserved.